jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 # Conclusions

-1. Testing might be tricky but with simple tricks (JUnit Rules) it might be come very simple.
+1. Testing might be tricky but with simple tricks (JUnit Rules) it might become very simple.
-2. Use rules to simplify your testing code, readable tests code is very helpful when those test fails because of issue.
+2. Use rules to simplify your testing code, readable tests code is very helpful when that test fails because of an issue.
 3. Be sure your tests work consistent between executions and environments.
-If your tests are falcky and you can't trust them, they are useless.
+If your tests are flaky and you can't trust them, they are useless.